-I'm a cultural critic, writer and researcher exploring media, identity, and the politics of art and entertainment.
+I'm a cultural critic, writer and researcher exploring media, identity and public opinion and the politics of art and entertainment.

 "African American authors lead the pack for Kirkus Prize nominees."
 Finalists include: Honorée Fanonne Jeffers, Colson Whitehead, Jocelyn Nicole Johnson, Dr. Tiya Miles and more.
 My news story for theGrio.
 September 13, 2021.

-Two new lists with dozens of book recommendations across a multitude of categories.
+Two new lists: dozens of book recommendations across a multitude of categories.

 theGrio Top 50: Pandemic or no, Black authors continue to produce outstanding work in a wide variety of genres.
 So I produced a big, thematic listing of books for us to consider in the waning, hazy days of summer.
 TheGrio August 6, 2021.

 On BookRiot.com: An oasis of certainty in an uncertain world, mood-boosting and increasingly diverse cozy mysteries are the perfect pandemic comfort read.
 August 11, 2021.